 Two (2) years of the General Experience must have been at the full supervisory level over professional staff in accounting, auditing, budget management or grants management for a state, county or municipal government.

-Note: For state employees this is the level of Fiscal/Administrative Supervisor, Supervising Accountant or Supervising Accounts Examiner.
+NOTE: For state employees this experience is interpreted at the level of a Fiscal/Administrative Supervisor, Supervising Accountant or Supervising Accounts Examiner.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

 College training may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.

 A Master's degree in business or public administration or a closely related field may be substituted for one (1) additional year of the General Experience.

 JOB CLASS DESIGNATION

 (1)-Officials And Administrators

 As defined by Sec.
 5-196 of the Connecticut General Statutes, a job class is a position or group of positions that share general characteristics and are categorized under a single title for administrative purposes.
 As such, a job class is not meant to be all-inclusive of every task and/or responsibility.